bmartinowich/DSI-DC-2-stage/curriculum/Week-06/6.01 Intro to CARTS/readme.md

 <a name="introduction"></a>
 ## Intro to Decision Trees

+### The Intuition of Decision Trees

+Decisions trees are similar to the game 20 questions.
+They make predictions by answering a series of questions, most often yes or no questions.
+What we typically want is the smallest set of questions to get to the right answer.
+We want each question to reduce our search space as much as possible.

+Trees are a data structure made up of nodes and branches.
+Each node typically has two (or more) branches that connect it to it's children.
+Each child is another node in the tree and contains it's own subtree.
+Nodes without any children are known as leaf nodes.

+A decision tree contains a question at every node.
+Depending on the answer to that question, we will proceed down the left or right branch of the tree and ask another question.
+Once we don't have any more questions at the leaf nodes, we make a prediction.

+It's important to note the next question we ask is always dependent on the last.
+We'll see how this sets decision trees apart from previous models.
+For example, suppose we want to predict if an article is a news article.
+We may start by asking: does it mention a President?

+- If it does, it must be a news article
+- If not, let's ask another question - does the article contain other political figures?
+- If not, does the article contain references to political topics?
+- Etc

+### Comparison to Previous Models

+Decision trees have an advantage over logistic regression by being non-linear.
+A linear model is one in which a change in an input variable has a constant change on the output variable.

+An example of this difference is the relationship between years of education and salary.
+We know that as education increases, salary should as well.
+A linear model would say this effect is constant.
+As your years of education goes from 10 to 15 years or 15 to 20 years, the corresponding increase in salary would be about the same.
+A non-linear model allows us to change the effect depending on the input.
+For instance, with a non-linear model you could show how the relationship of education to salary changes dramatically from 0-15 years, but neglibly from years 15-20.

+Additionally, trees automatically contain interactions of features.
+Since each question is dependent on the last, the features are naturally interacting.

 ### What a Decision Tree is
 _Decision trees_ are a _non-parametric hierarchical_ classification technique.